mickcrosse/PERMUTOOLS/README.md

 y(:,1:10) = y(:,1:10)-1;
 ```

 Let's assume that we do not know whether the data in X and Y come from distributions with equal variances and thus whether we should use a two-sample Student's *t*-test or a Welch's *t*-test.
-To establish this, compare the variances of each corresponding variable in X and Y using two-tailed tests based on the *F*-statistic, first using the standard parametric approach (i.e. *F*-tests), and then using the equivalent non-parametric approach (i.e. permutation tests).
+To establish this, we compare the variances of each corresponding variable in X and Y using two-tailed tests based on the *F*-statistic, first using the standard parametric approach (i.e. *F*-tests), and then using the equivalent non-parametric approach (i.e. permutation tests).
 For demonstration purposes, the permutation tests are conducted both with and without correction for multiple comparisons.

 ```matlab
 % Run MATLAB's two-sample parametric variance test (F-test)